pingcap/docs-tidb-operator/en/tidb-operator-rbac.md

 Kubernetes [Role-Based Access Control (RBAC)](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) rules use Role or ClusterRole for management, and use RoleBinding or ClusterRoleBinding to grant permissions to a user or a group of users.

-## Management of TiDB clusters at the cluster level
+## Manage TiDB clusters at the cluster level

 If the default setting `clusterScoped=true` is unchanged during the TiDB Operator deployment, the TiDB Operator manages all TiDB clusters within a Kubernetes cluster.